Tacocat0254/FidHacks/README.md

 an #WhyNotMe page.

 ### Overview:

 To empower women to confidently pursue , prepare for, and  thrive in tech careers.
 Increase confidence → job applications → retention Build supportive tech community
 Data-driven progress tracking for actual growth

+### Architecture:

 WhyNotMe/